ChrisThoung/fsic-archive/doc/source/example.rst

 Accounting matrices
 ===================

+The balance sheet for *Model SIM* consists of just one item: money.
+Money is an asset of households and a corresponding liability for the government.

 .. csv-table:: The balance sheet of Model SIM
    :header: "", "1.
 Households", "2.
 Production", "3.
 Government"
+   :stub-columns: 1
    :widths: 25, 15, 15, 15

    "Money stock", "+H", 0, "-H"